zachpmanson/notes/notes/Notes/Software/Development/Code Opinions/React Prop Types.md

 subtitle: React prop type definitions should be inline and anonymous
 ---

 Unless you have a good reason.
-Only example I can think of is components sharing props, but this is rare, or potentially interface perf vs type perf but I am yet to work on a codebase where that mattered.)
+Only example I can think of is components sharing props (this is rare) or interface perf vs type perf (but I am yet to work on a codebase where that mattered).

 ```tsx
 // BAD